jclingan/quarkus-spring-microprofile/README.md

 Sample set of applications that use both Spring APIs and MicroProfile APIs together on Quarkus.

 Applications
-* **quarkus-springmp-salutation** Simple microservice that exposes a hard-coded salutation ("Hello") at a RESETful endpoint using Spring Web APIs.
+* **quarkus-springmp-salutation** Simple microservice that exposes a hard-coded salutation ("Hello") at a RESTful endpoint using Spring Web APIs.
 * **quarkus-springmp-person** Simple microservice that uses Spring DI, Spring Web, Spring Data JPA, MicroProfile Fault Tolerance, MicroProfile Metrics, MicroProfile Health, MicroProfile Rest Client, and Hibernate ORM to manage (CRUD) a Person entity and invoke the quarkus-springmp-salutation service.

 ## Requirements